anakissler/BudgetingApp/README.md

 •	Nexus 5x API 22(Android 5.1.1, API 22)

 ### Cosmetic improvements:
-1. I think the layout of my transactions list could use improvement.
+1. The layout of my transactions list could use improvement.
 I would outline each transaction with all of its contents in a border to distinguish one from the other.
-2. I think changing the font so that it is consistent throughout the whole app would make it look a lot better.
+2. Changing the font so that it is consistent throughout the whole app would make it look a lot better.

 ### Stretch Goals